ketch-com/orlop/.github/CONTRIBUTING.md

 First off, thank you for considering contributing to Orlop.

-### Tell them why they should read your guidelines.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-### Explain what kinds of contributions you are looking for.

 Orlop is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Elasticsearch itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Orlop itself.

 ### Using the issue tracker